KnightDrone/prd/template/5-mvp.md

 ## User Stories and Key Features
 ### User stories for hikers:
 - As a hiker, I would like to see where I am on the map before placing an order.
-- As a hiker I would like to see the selection of items available for order before choosing.
+- As a hiker.
+I would like to see the selection of items available for order before choosing.
+- As a hiker, I would like to have offline guides with tips for hiking.
 - As a hiker, I would like to get hiking tips from a chatbot.
 - As a hiker, I would like to see how long until my order arrives.
 - As a hiker, I would like to download parts of the map.